jigglycrumb/ASCIImoji/readme.md

 # ASCIImoji

-ASCIImoji is a small JavaScript function enabling ASCII emoticons in text.
+ASCIImoji is a small JavaScript function enabling ASCII emoticons in text inputs.
-For example **(bear)** will be converted to **ʕ·͡ᴥ·ʔ﻿**.

-The repository also contains a jQuery plugin for super easy usage.

 **Features**